phayes/ecies-ed25519/README.md

 This project has not undergone a security audit.
 A 1.0 release will not happen until it does.
 Please contact me if you would like to fund or perform a security audit.

-While this library has not undergone a security audit, many of its dependencies have.
+While this library has not undergone a security audit, some of its dependencies have.
 Dependency audits:
    - [curve25519-dalek](https://blog.quarkslab.com/resources/2019-08-26-audit-dalek-libraries/19-06-594-REP.pdf)
    - [ring](https://github.com/ctz/rustls/raw/master/audit/TLS-01-report.pdf)
    - [aes-gcm](https://research.nccgroup.com/wp-content/uploads/2020/02/NCC_Group_MobileCoin_RustCrypto_AESGCM_ChaCha20Poly1305_Implementation_Review_2020-02-12_v1.0.pdf)